 Commerce student or not, you’ve got to love VicCom.
 The Victoria University of Wellington Commerce Students’ Society (VicCom) is the official representative body for Victoria Business School students.
 VicCom was created to enhance and assist in the experience of commerce students at Victoria University.
 Social events VicCom offer include the Commerce Ball, quiz evenings, steins and BBQ lunches.

 We realise that studying isn’t all fun though; VicCom works with VicCareers to bring commerce students invaluable educational events and career development to find that first rung on the career ladder.

 Victoria Student Media

 V-ISA (VUWSA International Students’ Association) is a group that seeks to represent the interests of international students at Victoria University.
 It has two main areas of focus.
 The first is to speak on issues affecting international students at Victoria University and the second is to provide various social events to foster a community spirit amongst international students.

 The Women’s Group, is a representative group for self-identifying women students at Victoria.
 The Women’s Group aims to be both social as well as representative, and seeks to promote discussion and awareness of women’s experiences studying at the University.
 The Women’s Group produces the

 The following Rep Groups are currently inactive and need executives to start them up again.
-If you are interested in reviving one of these Rep Groups, or starting a new one, please contact the Representative Groups Administrator for more information.
+If you are interested in reviving one of these Rep Groups, or starting a new one, please contact the Equity Officer for more information.